Real Name: Nick (probably); last name unrevealed

 Comments: Created by Ben Edlund.

 Voice by Townsend Coleman in the cartoon series.
 The Tick was also the subject of a short lived (8 episodes) TV series on Fox TV in 2001, with Patrick Warburton playing the titular hero.
 The show was produced and directed by Barry Sonnenfield of Men In Black fame.
+A new live-action series debuted on Amazon Video in 2016, starring Peter Serafinowicz in the lead role.

 Any Additions/Corrections?
 Please let me know.